 Origin: Seed of the flax plant, containing omega-3 and omega-6 fatty acids and lignans (beneficial plant compounds, similar to fiber).

 Claims: Eases symptoms of rheumatoid arthritis (RA), lupus and Raynaud’s phenomenon.
-Lubricates joints and lessens stiffness and joint pain.
+Claims also incoude flaxseed for joint pain and stiffness.
 Lowers total cholesterol and reduces risk of heart disease and some types of cancer.
 Improves hot flashes and dry skin.

 What we know: Flaxseed is high in alpha-linolenic acid (ALA), a type of omega-3 fatty acid that can be converted to EPA and DHA (the active ingredients in fish oil).
 Flaxseed is a good source of fiber.

-Studies: Lack of studies on whether flaxseed improves symptoms of RA, but omega-3 fatty acids are known anti-inflammatories.
+Studies: Lack of studies on whether flaxseed for arthritis improves symptoms, specifically of RA, but omega-3 fatty acids are known anti-inflammatories.
 Mixed results about whether flaxseed or flaxseed oil can accelerate or slow progression of prostate cancer.